In this article, I discuss the best disability insurance options for teachers.

 You don’t want to mess with those policies.
 The worst thing that could happen is you file a claim, expect a payout, and don’t receive one.

 So, let’s first discuss the basic elements needed in any disability insurance policy for teachers.

 Disability Insurance Policy Basics – Elimination Period & Benefit Period

 I speak to professionals, including teachers, about disability insurance every day.
 There are 2 major sources of confusion that these professionals hear from elsewhere.
 These confusing components are simply policy basics, but if you get these wrong, you could be in for a surprise when it comes time to make a claim.

 The first is the waiting period or elimination period.
 In terms of disability insurance, it is not the period of time before your policy is in effect.
 That is correct for other types of insurance, but not for disability insurance.

-The elimination period is the length of time – a waiting period – that elapse before you are eligible for disability benefits.
-It happens upon the claim.
+The elimination period is the length of time – a waiting period – that elapses before you are eligible for disability benefits.
+It happens upon the disability claim and is retroactive to your disability date.
 For example, a 90-day elimination period means your benefit period will begin after 90 days of disability.
 On the 91st day, you are eligible for benefits.
 Typically, you receive your first benefit 30 days after that.

 So, if you have a 90-day elimination period, you will receive your first payment on or around day 120 of disability.